Crystal Basin Recreation Area

 Over the next few years, many of the Crystal Basin Recreational Areas will be upgraded, with several new features added for your future enjoyment.
 However, the work will require some sites to be partially or completely closed during renovations.
 Please view the map for a closure schedule and information to help with your planning.
 Thank you.

 The average high temperature at Crystal Basin is 72 in July and August.
 Nights can be cool, so pack accordingly.
+See regularly updated information about conditions and weather at Crystal Basin below.

 Average weather conditions